 In the studio

-One of the song's main strengths is in McCartney's and Harrison's answering harmony vocals.
+One of the song’s main strengths is in McCartney and Harrison’s answering harmony vocals.
 The rough-and-ready guitar solo, meanwhile, was performed by Lennon – the first such occurrence on a Beatles release.

 Melody Maker, 1964

-The Beatles played it again for Saturday Club on 31 March, which had its first transmission on 4 April.
+The Beatles played ‘You Can’t Do That’ again for Saturday Club on 31 March, which had its first transmission on 4 April.
 The session took place at the Playhouse Theatre, London

-On 1 May they taped a version for From Us To You at the BBC Paris Studio, which was first broadcast on 18 May.
-And on 14 July The Beatles were at Broadcasting House, London, for the final radio version, which audiences heard for the first time on the Top Gear programme two days later.
+On 1 May 1964 they taped a version for From Us To You at the BBC Paris Studio, which was first broadcast on 18 May.
+And on 14 July 1964 The Beatles were at Broadcasting House, London, for the final radio version, which audiences heard for the first time on the Top Gear programme two days later.
+This last version can be heard on 2013’s On Air – Live At The BBC Volume 2.